Updated: 3rd February 2021

 "ESOS is a mandatory energy assessment scheme for large organisations in the UK.
 It aims to help organisations identify cost-effective energy efficiency opportunities that can both help reduce carbon emissions and save money.

 "This is a reminder that, if your organisation is covered by the scheme, you need to complete your ESOS assessment and notify your compliance to us on the ESOS page on GOV.UK by 5 December 2015.
 Complying with ESOS may take your organisation time so it is important to act now to understand your responsibilities and determine what you need to do to comply."

 For more information on ESOS compliance and to ascertain whether your organisation meets the criteria, visit BTG Green for a free review.
 ESOS does not apply to the public sector or organisations subject to an insolvency procedure.
-Our extensive office network comprises 55 offices across the UK with a partner-led service offering immediate director advice.
+Our extensive office network comprises 100 offices across the UK with a partner-led service offering immediate director advice and support.